 They also have many gluten-free options, so I recommend eating here if you are gluten-free.

 Pot & Page is such a lovely place to relax with a book and some good food.
-They use local produce wherever possible, so that is always a benefit!
+They also try to use local produce wherever possible, so that is always a benefit!
 My favourite thing about Pot & Page, apart from the food, has to be the decor – it is just so pretty and unlike many other places, which makes it unique.

 The Ledberry:

 The Ledberry is a boutique shop with a secret garden serving light refreshments.
-It’s perfect for a drink or a light snack as they all taste delicious!
+It’s perfect for a drink or a light snack, as they all taste delicious!
 The sharing boards are ideal for grazing on whilst catching up with friends, and they have a wide range of wine, beer and cocktails to choose from.
-If all of this doesn’t sound good enough, they’re even dog-friendly, so you won’t have to leave your dog home alone.

 The Ledberry often hold events such as quiz nights, music, wreath-making workshops at Christmas and much more!
 I highly recommend visiting here if you want to relax in the garden and enjoy some light lunches or just for drinks.
 My favourite item on the menu must be the pea and mint soup – it tastes heavenly!